A Certifiable Machine Learning-Based Pipeline to Predict Fatigue Life of Aircraft Structures: Results

-Finally, \autoref{tab:mre_N} depicts a summary of the main relative error statistics for fatigue life predictions and in \autoref{tab:mre_N_usage_region}, the same statistics are presented but for the region of interest $N \in (10^{3}-10^{6})$.
+Finally, \autoref{tab:mre_N} depicts a summary of the main relative error statistics for fatigue life predictions and in \autoref{tab:mre_N_usage_region}, the same statistics are presented excluding samples with lives exceeding $10^{6}$ flights, since these are non-critical and some of them can highly perturb the error statistics.
 In this latter region, performance is highly improved and predictions become more accurate.